doingandlearning/python-training-mar-2025/actual-code/14-threads/when_threads.md

 - **Threads are great for real-time data collection, parallel I/O, and monitoring.**
 - **Use a for loop when processing tasks sequentially is sufficient.**
 - **For CPU-intensive tasks (e.g., simulations, matrix operations), use `multiprocessing` instead of `threading`.**

-Would you like a **multiprocessing version** of one of these examples for heavy computation? 🚀